 It’s an opportunity to capture a customer at the moment of inspiration.

-Say that social scroller just stumbles upon a really delicious-looking steak you just posted to your account.
-It inspires them to go directly to your restaurant Instagram page to find more delicious photos.
+Say that social scroller just stumbles upon a really delicious looking steak you just posted to your account.
+It inspires them to go directly to your restaurant Instagram page to find more delicious photos (I know I’m guilty of this on a normal basis).

 They start looking through new posts, old posts, and customer comments.
 They think “Wow, I really need to try this place out.”
 Now, you’ve made them hungry.
 Before they know it, they’re clicking on your reservation button to secure a spot for Saturday night.